What is the human immunodeficiency virus (HIV)?

 Knowing you have HIV is important because getting treatment can help you live longer, be healthier, and not pass on the virus to other people.

-Doctors can’t cure your HIV, but they can use HIV medicines, called antiretroviral drugs, to slow down the infection:
+Doctors can’t cure your HIV, but they can use HIV medicines, called antiretroviral medications, to slow down the infection:

-Antiretroviral drugs stop HIV from copying itself and lower the amount of HIV in your blood
+Antiretroviral medications stop HIV from copying itself and lower the amount of HIV in your blood

 You usually take 3 or more different HIV medicines because HIV medicines work best in groups